dotnet/AspNetCore.Docs/aspnetcore/security/anti-request-forgery.md

 ### Cookie-based authentication

-Once a user has authenticated using their username and password, they are issued a token that can be used to identify them and validate that they have been authenticated.
+Once a user has authenticated using their username and password, they're issued a token that can be used to identify them and validate that they have been authenticated.
 The token is stored as a cookie that accompanies every request the client makes.
 Generating and validating this cookie is done by the cookie authentication middleware.
 ASP.NET Core provides cookie [middleware](../fundamentals/middleware.md) which serializes a user principal into an encrypted cookie and then, on subsequent requests, validates the cookie, recreates the principal and assigns it to the `User` property on `HttpContext`.

 When a cookie is used, The authentication cookie is just a container for the forms authentication ticket.
 The ticket is passed as the value of the forms authentication cookie with each request and is used by forms authentication, on the server, to identify an authenticated user.

 When a user is logged in to a system, a user session is created on the server-side and is stored in a database or some other persistent store.
-The system generates a session key that points to the actual session in the data store and it is sent as a client side cookie.
+The system generates a session key that points to the actual session in the data store and it's sent as a client side cookie.
 The web server will check this session key any time a user requests a resource that requires authorization.
 The system checks whether the associated user session has the privilege to access the requested resource.
 If so, the request continues.
 Otherwise, the request returns as not authorized.
-In this approach, cookies are used to make the application appear to be stateful, since it is able to "remember" that the user has previously authenticated with the server.
+In this approach, cookies are used to make the application appear to be stateful, since it's able to "remember" that the user has previously authenticated with the server.

 ### User tokens

 Token-based authentication doesn’t store session on the server.
-Instead, when a user is logged in they are issued a token (not an antiforgery token).
-This token holds all the data that is required to validate the token.
+Instead, when a user is logged in they're issued a token (not an antiforgery token).
+This token holds all the data that's required to validate the token.
 It also contains user information, in the form of [claims](https://docs.microsoft.com/dotnet/framework/security/claims-based-identity-model).
 When a user wants to access a server resource requiring authentication, the token is sent to the server with an additional authorization header in form of Bearer {token}.
 This makes the application stateless since in each subsequent request the token is passed in the request for server-side validation.
-This token is not *encrypted*; rather it is *encoded*.
+This token isn't *encrypted*; rather it's *encoded*.
 On the server-side the token can be decoded to access the raw information within the token.
 To send the token in subsequent requests, you can either store it in browser’s local storage or in a cookie.
-You don’t have to worry about XSRF vulnerability if your token is stored in the local storage, but it is an issue if the token is stored in a cookie.
+You don’t have to worry about XSRF vulnerability if your token is stored in the local storage, but it's an issue if the token is stored in a cookie.

 ### Multiple applications are hosted in one domain

-Even though `example1.cloudapp.net` and `example2.cloudapp.net` are different hosts, there is an implicit trust relationship between all hosts under the `*.cloudapp.net` domain.
-This implicit trust relationship allows potentially untrusted hosts to affect each other’s cookies (the same-origin policies that govern AJAX requests do not necessarily apply to HTTP cookies).
+Even though `example1.cloudapp.net` and `example2.cloudapp.net` are different hosts, there's an implicit trust relationship between all hosts under the `*.cloudapp.net` domain.
+This implicit trust relationship allows potentially untrusted hosts to affect each other’s cookies (the same-origin policies that govern AJAX requests don't necessarily apply to HTTP cookies).
 The ASP.NET Core runtime provides some mitigation in that the username is embedded into the field token, so even if a malicious subdomain is able to overwrite a session token it will be unable to generate a valid field token for the user.
 However, when hosted in such an environment the built-in anti-XSRF routines still cannot defend against session hijacking or login CSRF attacks.
 Shared hosting environments are vunerable to session hijacking, login CSRF, and other attacks.

 ### Additional Resources